Dr Hannah Fairbrother

 - Research group

-I am interested in supervising research students in my research areas.
+I am interested in supervising students in my research areas and welcome prospective students getting in touch to discuss potential applications.

 - Teaching activities